pioneer-dsl-2018/project/README.md

 ```
 *note: if you are using terminal, you have to edit ```input.txt``` to modify input*

 Both of these steps yield the same result.
-You should see a file called ```output.png``` generated in the dirctory and the prettified **parse tree** printed out in the terminal.
+You should see a file called ```output.png``` generated in the dirctory and the prettified **parse tree** printed out in the terminal.
 Make sure the correct parse tree is printed out in the terminal!

 The example output image should look something similar to this: